-for the purpose of evaluating spacings, the following degrees of POLLUTION in the microenvironment are defined no POLLUTION or only dry, non-conductive POLLUTION occurs.
-The POLLUTION has no influence normally only non-conductive POLLUTION occurs.
-Occasionally, however, a temporary conductivity caused by condensation must be expected
+3.6.6 POLLUTION DEGREE: for the purpose of evaluating spacings, the following degrees of POLLUTION in the micro-environment are defined COPYRIGHTED MATERIAL -

+NOT AUTHORIZED FOR FURTHER REPRODUCTION OR DISTRIBUTION WITHOUT PERMISSION FROM UL 3.6.6.1 POLLUTION DEGREE 1: NO POLLUTION Or only dry, non-conductive POLLUTION occurs.
+The POLLUTION has no influence

+3.6.6.2 POLLUTION DEGREE 2: normally only non-conductive POLLUTION occurs.
+Occasionally, however, a temporary conductivity caused by condensation must be expected.